-All processing records will be reviewed for accuracy as part of scheduled inventory audits.
-Management will also review all waste logs prior to transfer of waste to the CCO for destruction as well as audit non-marijuana processing inventory (such as solvents and gloves) as a part of regular operations and ordering practices.
+The Cultivation Manager and CCO will review all cultivation records for accuracy as part of scheduled inventory audits described above.
+The Cultivation Manager will review all waste logs prior to transfer of waste to the CCO for destruction.
+Finally, the Cultivation Manager will audit non-marijuana production inventory (such as buckets and nutrients) as a part of regular operations and ordering practices.